krewenki/php-docraptor/README.markdown

 You will need a DocRaptor account before you can use this library, as it requires a valid API key.

 ##Dependencies
 This wrapper requires PHP 5.4 or newer.
-PHP 5.4 support will be dropped when it reaches EOL, we strongly advice to migrate your projects to PHP 5.6.
-Other than that, only the PHP curl extention is needed.
+PHP 5.4 support will be dropped when it reaches EOL.
+We strongly advise to migrate your projects to PHP 5.6.
+Other than that, only the PHP curl extension is needed.

-At the current moment, this library also still works with PHP 5.3 but we don't guarantee that for any future releases.
+At the moment, this library still works with PHP 5.3, but we don't guarantee that for any future releases.

 ##Installation

-This library is PSR-4 autoloading compliant, you can install it via composer.
+This library is PSR-4 autoloading compliant and you can install it via composer.
 Just require it in your `composer.json`.

     "require": {
         "expectedbehavior/php-docraptor": "1.0.0"
     }

 Then run `composer update` resp. `composer install`.

 ##Usage
 ###Simple

-    $docRaptor = new DocRaptor\ApiWrapper($api_key); // Or ommit the API key and pass it in via setter
+    $docRaptor = new DocRaptor\ApiWrapper($api_key); // Or omit the API key and pass it in via setter
     $docRaptor->setDocumentContent('<h1>Hello!</h1>')->setDocumentType('pdf')->setTest(true)->setName('output.pdf');
     $file = $docRaptor->fetchDocument();